Careers360 Logo

 The main rituals involve offering flowers, lighting lamps, Sacred thread tying (mouli), applying holy vermilion on the forehead, or ‘tikka’ and performing aarti (light ceremony) of the goddess with chants in Sanskrit or Bengali.

-Although the rituals may differ slightly depending on one’s cultural background, it is all done to invoke spiritual energy and energy of divine mother Durga.
+Although the rituals may differ slightly depending on one’s cultural background, it is all done to invoke the spiritual energy and energy of divine mother Durga.
 The guests are also given offerings like fruits, sweets and snacks followed by traditional songs sung by family members and devotees.
 This is a means to thank God for the blessings they bestow upon us through their kindness.

 Themes And Decoration Ideas

 Each year, Durga Puja comes with its own theme, depending on the local customs and trends.
 You may find Goddess Durga as a warrior with her 10 arms carrying multiple weapons to depict her power, or as a calm and peaceful entity bringing hope to mankind.
-Decoration ideas include pandals made of bamboo and cloth strips to signify the infinite strength of nature, or idols made of terracotta or clay that represent the strength that comes from within.
+Decoration ideas include pandals made of bamboo and cloth strips to signify the infinite strength of nature or idols made of terracotta or clay that represent the strength that comes from within.

-Some unique themes are also used in modern pujas such as upholding women empowerment and respect, anti-pollution messages, green energy sources such as solar power, etc. Themed decorations can be in the form of colourful banners depicting these messages, or installations of miniature wind turbines—all conveying a strong message of hope and progress.
+Some unique themes are also used in modern pujas such as upholding women's empowerment and respect, anti-pollution messages, and green energy sources such as solar power, etc. Themed decorations can be in the form of colourful banners depicting these messages, or installations of miniature wind turbines—all conveying a strong message of hope and progress.

 No matter what theme you choose for your Durga Puja this year, the focus should always be on celebrating Goddess Durga’s strength and power in order to bring peace and prosperity into our lives.

 Everyone should once in their lives visit a pandal during the festivities of Durga Puja which is one of the largest Hindu festivals in West Bengal and among the Indian diaspora.
-People immerse themselves in the excitement and vibrancy, and let the celebrations wash all their concerns away.
+People immerse themselves in the excitement and vibrancy and let the celebrations wash all their concerns away.
 The celebration of life and all of its splendours is the main focus of Durga Puja.

 Also Read: Essay on Diwali Festival for Children and Students